Due to COVID-19 all public events have been temporarily suspended.

 - Publish an interesting and informative monthly newsletter (September-June).

-- Organize a Christmas Bird Count and a Kalamazoo County Spring Migration Count.
+- Organize a Christmas Bird Count.

 - Host a potluck and bird walk at a specially chosen site for the Annual Meeting in May.